| Site Map

 - William Campbell, Virginia Militia Leader Technically in Command at King's Mountain

-- Isaac Shelby, the Patriot Mastermind of King's Mountain
+- Isaac Shelby, the Patriot Mastermind of King's Mountain and Musgrove's Mill

 - And Other People & Events, Yet Not Identified!